Wasserwecken/spatial-transform/readme.md

 from SpatialTransform import Transform

 # because almost every method on the "Transform" object returns itself,
-# the previous code of creating and attching can also be written like:
+# the previous code of creating and attaching can also be written like:
 hips = Transform('Hips', position=(0,2,0)).attach(
     Transform('LeftLegUpper', position=(+0.2,0,0)).attach(
         Transform('LeftLegLower', position=(0,-1,0)).attach(